 Buying a home is very complex, as negotiations are required.
-Negotiations can be tricky, because it requires skills.
+Negotiations can be very tricky, because it requires major skills.
 If you don’t negotiate properly, you could lose out things that may have worked out to your benefit.
-You maybe could have worked over details, and not taken a loss over something.
+You maybe could have come to an agreement and met in the middle over an issue, rather than taking a total loss on it.
 Here are the biggest mistakes you can make when negotiating the purchase of a house.

 2. Not doing research.
 This involves figuring out how long a listing has been in the MLS, the current temperature of the surrounding market, and other things in that nature.
 This is where your realtor comes in; if they are a good realtor, they should be armed with facts, and ready to strike.
 However, with the availability of this type of information readily available online, there is no reason that you shouldn’t be looking up all of the information as well and then collaborating with your realtor on the research.
 You can never have enough information.

 3. Being too transparent.
 This is probably the worst mistake you can make in any negotiation whether it is for a dress at a retail store, purchasing a car, or playing poker.
 A good rule of thumb not just in buying a home, but in every aspect of your daily life, divulge as little about yourself as possible.
 There is an excellent quote that says, “Never miss a good chance to shut up.”
 For example, if you want to pay all-cash for the house, the sellers don’t need to know this.
 If they know, they will keep firm on the asking price, as they know you can more than well afford it.